segiITU/dtu_mlops_group32_project/reports/README.md

 >
 > Answer:

 We used DVC with Google Drive which made us able to store the data remotely and avoid having the data stored within the pipeline on GitHub.
-This would have helped emmensly with controlling the data, as any potential changes to the data would otherwise mean having to upload the entire dataset and any changes made to it onto GitHub.
-We made minimal changes to our data after preprocessing it, so the main benefit of using it, was to avoid storing the dataset on GitHub.
+This would have helped immensely with controlling the data, as any potential changes to the data would otherwise mean having to upload the entire dataset and any changes made to it onto GitHub.
+We made minimal changes to our data after preprocessing it, so the main benefit of using it was to avoid storing the dataset on GitHub.

 ### Question 11